3 Unforgettable New Orleans Plantations to Visit Along the Great River Road

 The three tours at Oak Alley Plantation, Laura Plantation, and Whitney Plantation all tell fascinating stories, and all three are unique in their presentation:

 There is plenty written and portrayed about life on the River Road plantations, the lavish lifestyle of the southern aristocracy, the brutality of slavery.
 Most of us could never empathize with the idea of being enslaved, or describe the brutality and inhumanity which these human beings endured.
 What we can describe is how seeing this made us feel, and made us think.
-Perhaps most disturbing is the mindset that it was perfectly OK to own men, women, and children as property.
-It's hard to comprehend the notion of children as 'natural fruits' (see the Louisiana Slave Code photo at the beginning in case you missed that abhorrent idea).
+Perhaps most disturbing is the norm which deemed it perfectly acceptable and desirable to own men, women, and children as property.
+It's sickening to comprehend the notion of children as 'natural fruits' (as defined by the Louisiana Slave Code photo at the beginning in case you missed that abhorrent idea).

-Many attempts at engaging in meaningful dialogue about race and slavery so often fall short because we often don't know the questions to ask, or the best way to ask them.
+Many attempts at engaging in meaningful dialogue about race and slavery so often fall short because we often don't know the questions to ask, or the best way to ask them without fear of offense, hurt, or embarrassment.
 Without a doubt, the New Orleans plantations were built on the backs of these enslaved individuals.
 And the subject is awkward, confusing, uncomfortable, and painful.
 But taking a tour of these plantations along River Road opens the door and at least begins an important conversation - even if it's just with yourself.

 Where to Stay in New Orleans